Juvenile Crimes Attorney - Juvenile Lawyer

 4. During, or while going to or coming from, a school sponsored activity.

 Your child is entitled to a hearing to determine whether he or she should be expelled.
-The hearing is required to be hold within 30 school days, after the date the principal determines a violation of California Education Code section 48900 unless the your child or his or her lawyer requests that the hearing be postponed.
-The School District is required to send your child a written notice of the expulsion hearing 10 calendar days prior to the hearing.
-Your child can present oral and documentary evidence.
-After the hearing, the decision to expel must be made within 3 school days pursuant to California Education Code section 48918(e).
+The hearing is required to be held within 30 school days, after the date the principal determines a violation of California Education Code section 48900 unless your child or his or her lawyer requests that the hearing be postponed.

 The hearing panel has several choices: